rc-kid/rckid/HARDWARE.md

 Using jlcpcb impedance calculator and 1mm thick board with coplanar differential pair (coplanar because it is bordered by GND on the top layer as well), we get trace spacing of 0.2mm, trace to ground spacing of 0.254mm and trace width of 0.156mm for the USB required 90 Ohm impedance.

-> TODO review the width & stuff
-> TODO Verify how this works with ESD protection and device attached detection

 ### I2S

 I2S connection to the audio codec is done via LRCLK (FCLK), BCLK and DIN & DOUT pins for playback and recording respectively.
 Furthermore MCLK has to generate steady clock at 256x the framerate (LRCLK) for the codec to operate.

-> TODO terminating resistors
+47Ohm terminating resistors are used for all the I2S lines and MCLK.

 ### SD Card